brycepoeter/tftp_server/README.md

 a RRQ, the server will be sending DATA and expecting ACKs.
 And vice versa.

 Note: I have used the word "packet" throughout the code, but please be aware that UDP sends datagrams, not packets.
-The underlying Network protocol, IP, does send packets.
-If at any point I appear to imply that UDP sends packets, please keep this in mind.

 Once a DATA datagram is sent, an ACK with the same block number is expected.
 The next DATA will not be sent until the ACK for the previous piece has been received.